HO scale: Construction

-There are a variety of preassembled track sections made by Märklin using their three-rail system (where the third rail are actually studs protruding from the center of the rail tie).
-This trackwork is a little bulkier looking than true to scale, but it is considered quite trouble-free, and is preferred by many that are interested in reducing much of the operational problems that come with HO scale railroading.
+There are a variety of pre-assembled track sections made by Märklin using their three-rail system (where the third rail are actually studs protruding from the center of the rail tie).
+This track work is a little bulkier looking than true to scale, but it is considered quite trouble-free, and is preferred by many that are interested in reducing much of the operational problems that come with HO-scale railroading.
 As with other preformed track, it is also available in several radius configurations.
 Generally speaking, very-sharp-radius curves are only suitable for single-unit operation, such as trolley cars, or for short-coupled cars and locos such as found around industrial works.
 Longer wheelbase trucks (bogies) and longer car and loco overhangs require the use of broader radius curves.
 Today many six-axle diesels and full-length passenger cars will not run on curves less than 24 in in radius.

-HO scale track was originally manufactured with steel rails on fiber ties, then brass rail on fiber ties, then brass rail on plastic tie.
+HO-scale track was originally manufactured with steel rails on fiber ties, then brass rail on fiber ties, then brass rail on plastic tie.
 Over time, track made of nickel silver (an alloy of nickel and brass) became more common due to its superior resistance to corrosion.
-Today, almost all HO scale track is of nickel silver, although Bachmann, Life-Like and Model Power continue to manufacture steel track.
+Today, almost all HO-scale track is of nickel silver, although Bachmann, Life-Like and Model Power continue to manufacture steel track.

 In America, Atlas gained an early lead in track manufacturing, and their sectional, flex, and turnout track dominates the US market.
 In the UK, Peco's line of flex track and "Electrofrog" (powered frog) and "Insulfrog" (insulated frog) turnouts are more common.
 Atlas, Bachmann, and Life-Like all manufacture inexpensive, snap-together track with integral roadbed.
-Kato also manufactures a full line of "HO Unitrack"; however, it has not yet caught on as their N scale Unitrack has.
+Kato also manufactures a full line of "HO Unitrack"; however, it has not yet caught on as their N-scale Unitrack has.

 Rail height is measured in thousandths of an inch; "code 83" track has a rail which is 0.083 in high.
 As HO's commonly available rail sizes, especially the popular "code 100", are somewhat large (representative of extremely heavily trafficked lines), many modelers opt for hand-laid finescale track with individually laid wooden sleepers and crossties and rails secured by very small railroad spikes.

 In Australia, many club-owned layouts employ code 100 track so that club members can also run OO-scale models and older rolling stock with coarse (deep) wheel flanges.